In-situ Structural, Resource and Geotechnical Analysis

 Acoustic and Optical Televiewers provide a unique opportunity to visualize, orient and measure borehole features in-situ.
 Precision depth, dip and dip direction are accomplished with integrated tilt-meters and 3-component magnetometers, providing “true” feature orientation.
 The resulting data yields an accurate 3D representation for geotechnical, structural and/or resource applications.
 Acquiring this information throughout a drilling program presents real-time information gain and savings for structural and resource geologists, project managers, geophysicists and/or geotechnical and mining engineers.
 Acoustic and Optical Televiewers are a cost-effective and reliable alternative to oriented core, especially when core recovery is an issue.

-- Defining in-situ dip, dip-direction and aperture of fractures, veins, bedding and contacts
+- In-situ measurement of true strike, dip and aperture of fractures, joints, veins, bedding and contacts.

-- Obtaining critical information from areas with missing core or low core recovery (low RQD)
+- Obtain information from zones with missing core or low core recovery.

 The Optical Televiewer acquires a 360° high-resolution digital image of the borehole wall using a CCD camera located above a conical mirror.
 This oriented and seamless image can be viewed “unwrapped” and in a 3-D “virtual core” for the entire borehole.
 Optimal for the identification of veins, lithological changes, bedding and fractures.